LuzFaltex/docs/docs/legal/privacy-policy.md

 This domain (luzfaltex.com) complies with user opt-outs from tracking via the "Do Not Track" or ["DNT" header](http://www.w3.org/TR/tracking-dnt/).
 This file will always be posted via HTTPS at [https://www.LuzFaltex.com/.well-known/dnt-policy.txt](https://www.LuzFaltex.com/.well-known/dnt-policy.txt) to indicate this fact.

+This privacy policy shall cover the use of LuzFaltex.com and any LuzFaltex Project site.

 ## Security

 LuzFaltex employs industry standard security measures to protect from the loss, misuse, and alteration of the information under our control.
 LuzFaltex has turned on [HTTPS](https://en.wikipedia.org/wiki/HTTP_Secure) by default, and has further strengthened security by enabling [HTTP Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) or "HSTS" preloading.
 HSTS preloading informs your internet browser that it should ONLY connect to LuzFaltex.com through HTTPS.